codyrhoten/EduChain/README.md

 ## Miner

-- Mines when there are pending transactions
+- Auotomatically mines when there are pending transactions

 ## Created by